The Avalanches: Legacy

 The band has been noted as an important pioneering example of plunderphonics, with one reviewer referring to them as the "legendary plunderphonics powerhouse".
 Their first album, Since I Left You released in 2000, has been highlighted as influential, a masterpiece and a particular iconic example of the genre.
-The album has been noted for the large amount of samples it uses, around 3500,and the fact it is entirely made of samples with no live music.
+The album has been noted for the large amount of samples it uses, around 3500, and the fact it is entirely made of samples with no live music.
 It was also noted for its complexity and the use of dialogue samples.
 The album has been described as incredibly complex, and even dadaist.
 Since I Left You has appeared on various top examples of the Plunderhouse genre, and has also been described as one of the three pivotal plunderphonics albums, along with DJ Shadow’s Endtroducing in 1996, and J Dilla's Donuts in 2006.

 A number of music critics, including Volksgeist, Amar Edirwira writing for VinylFactory and others regard Since I Left You as the best plunderphonics album of all time.

-It's been noted by legal commentary that the small size of samples used by the Avalanches in their work may not cross the threshold of being significant, which would then allow for a legal case to be brought by the original sampled artist.
+It has been noted by legal commentary that the small size of samples used by the Avalanches in their work may not cross the threshold of being significant, which would then allow for a legal case to be brought by the original sampled artist.

 In 2025, Rolling Stone Australia ranked the Avalanches first in their list of top 50 greatest Australian electronic music acts.